A Difficult Star Witness in Donald Trump's Secret Trial - ExBulletin

 Then, during two federal guilty pleas, Cohen admitted to tax evasion, orchestrating illegal campaign contributions in the form of secret payments, and lying to Congress about his work on a possible Trump real estate project in Moscow .
 He also pleaded guilty to signing a home equity loan application that understated his financial debts.

-While many types of convictions can be used to call into question a witness's credibility, when crimes involve dishonesty, “there's a treasure trove of stuff there for a cross-interrogation,” Serafini said.
+Although many types of convictions can be used to call into question a witness's credibility, when crimes involve dishonesty, there is a treasure trove there for a cross-interrogation, Serafini said.

 Additionally, Cohen raised new questions about his credibility during his testimony last fall in Trump's civil fraud trial.
-During difficult cross-examination, he responded to some questions with a legal “objection” or “asked and answered.”
-Cohen insisted he was not entirely guilty of tax evasion or falsely applying for a loan.
-Ultimately, he testified that he lied to the now-deceased federal judge who accepted his plea.
+During difficult cross-examination, he answered some questions with a lawyer's objection or asked and answered.
+Cohen insisted that he was not entirely guilty of tax evasion or falsely applying for a loan.
+In the end, he testified that he had lied to the now-deceased federal judge. who accepted his plea.

 The judge in the fraud trial found Cohen's testimony credible, noting that it was corroborated by other evidence.
 But a federal judge suggested that Cohen had perjured himself either in his testimony or in his guilty plea.

-At his sentencing in 2018, he said his “blind loyalty” to Trump made him feel it was my duty to cover up his dirty deeds, rather than listen to my own inner voice and moral compass. as an avatar of anti-Trump sentiment.
-In social media salvos at the trial's opening, Cohen used a scatological nickname for Trump, taunting him to “keep crying, violating the gag order, you petulant defendant!” ” defense.
+At his sentencing in 2018, he said his blind loyalty “to Trump made him feel “it was my duty to cover up his dirty deeds, rather than listen to my own inner voice and moral compass.” as an avatar of anti-Trump sentiment.
+In social media salvos as the trial opened, Cohen used a scatological nickname for Trump, taunted him to keep crying, violating the gag order, you petulant defendant, and commented his defense in an acerbic manner!

-These messages could give Trump's lawyers fodder to present Cohen as a witness motivated by an agenda of revenge.
-In a nod to that vulnerability, Cohen released two days after his opening statements that he would stop commenting on Trump until he had testified, “out of respect” for the judge and prosecutors.
+These messages could give Trump's lawyers material to portray Cohen as a witness motivated by an agenda of revenge.
+In a nod to that vulnerability, Cohen released two days after his opening statements that he would stop commenting on Trump until he had testified, out of respect for the judge and prosecutors.

 Yet in a TikTok live last week, Cohen wore a shirt depicting a Trump-like figure with his hands in handcuffs behind bars.
 After Trump's lawyers complained, Judge Juan M. Merchan on Friday urged prosecutors to tell Cohen that the court was asking him not to make any more statements about the case or about Trump.